platformsh/platformsh-docs/docs/src/domains/checklist.md

 highlight=false
 ---

-1. Get the IP's of your project's production environment by running `dig +short $(platform environment:info edge_hostname)`.
+1. Get the IP addresses of your project's production environment by running `dig +short $(platform environment:info edge_hostname)`.
 2. Copy all IP addresses (usually 1-3) that are returned.
 3. Open the `/etc/hosts` file with admin privileges using your favorite text editor.
 4. Add the {{<variable "IP" >}} and `www.`{{< variable "YOUR_DOMAIN" >}} to that file.